yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-reference/managed-cli-role.md

 ### list

-List the roles available for the specified cluster.
+List the roles in your YugabyteDB Managed account.

 | Flag | Description |
 | :--- | :--- |